When it comes to open enrollment, having a robust strategy in place is key for success.

 Active Enrollment is a benefits enrollment strategy in which every employee must re-evaluate their previous benefit choices and elect from current options for the upcoming year.
 Employees are actively going through the full enrollment process each year rather than just signing off on the same benefits as the year before.

 Pros of Active Enrollment

 - Active enrollment forces employees to review and re-select their benefits at least once a year.
 This helps to ensure that each employee’s benefit elections are appropriately tailored to their present situation.

 - It gives employers a better opportunity to educate their workforce on plan changes and new benefit options.
 For example, if an employer is introducing something like an HDHP with an HSA, an employee is more likely to review the new plan(s) and reconsider their options.

 - An active enrollment approach provides opportunities to improve the integrity of your data—including emergency contact information, beneficiaries and eligible dependents.
 For example, while reviewing eligible dependents, you may discover that dependents, ex-spouses or others are no longer entitled to benefits under your plan.

 - A MetLife study found that employees who completed an active enrollment were three to five times more likely to elect voluntary benefits.

 - An active enrollee is more likely to drop benefits they no longer need while enrolling in new benefits options that appeal more to them.

 - Active enrollment also ensures that benefits which legally cannot be treated passively are not overlooked.
-Which contributions to HSAs and 401(k)s can be adjusted throughout the plan year, the “use-it-or-lose-it” nature of both Dependent Care FSAs and Medical FSAs which prevents them from being eligible for rollover elections, as well as revisions to contributions throughout the year.
+While contributions to HSAs and 401(k)s can be adjusted throughout the plan year, the “use-it-or-lose-it” nature of both Dependent Care FSAs and Medical FSAs prevents them from being eligible for rollover elections and revisions throughout the year.